sflavelle/writing/scratchpad/sr-ba-crossover.md

 "UUUUGH," was the flower's response on Lily's right.

-"too easy. yeah, I think she's still reading, cap."
+"too easy. yeah, I think she's still reading with frisk, cap."

 "Great.
 Make sure this one stays put while I get her."
 Then Undyne walked off, and up some stairs leading into the apartments.